These dogs have blue and black tongues!

 - Chow Chow: These dogs are incredibly calm and confident and make great watchdogs.
 Their fur is much fluffier, which means they will need much more grooming.

-- Pugs: These dogs are very loyal and friendly and have a big personality, though they are much smaller than the Chinese Shar-Pei.
+- Pugs: These dogs are very loyal and friendly and have big personalities, though they are much smaller than the Chinese Shar-Pei.

 - Corgi: These dogs are great with children and do not shed a lot.
 They are also easily trainable.